Sorry, the fields marked in red need your attention, please fix them to continue.

 Parvati Valley is a utopia for backpackers and those wanting to explore Himachal off the beaten path.
 With hipster cafes serving tasty food, hostels that are imbued with the youthful energy of travellers from all around the world and vistas of the valley that you cannot view from anywhere else, Parvati valley is a hidden paradise that is well worth the trek to get there.

 Bir Billing in the Kangra Valley is home to the world’s second highest take-off point for paragliding.
-This world famous paragliding mecca draws adventure junkies from the world overlooking for the rush of flying down the valley.
+This world-famous paragliding mecca draws adventure junkies from the world overlooking for the rush of flying down the valley.
 Experienced hands can soar through the valley themselves while first timers can opt for a tandem flight with experienced instructors.
 This is a highly recommended experience on your Himachal tour packages.

-White water rafting remains one of the most popular things to do in Himachal Pradesh.
+White water rafting remains one of the most popular things to do on your tour in Himachal Pradesh.
 The best place to raft down roaring rapids is Kullu.
 Here you can put on a waterproof wetsuit and strap on a life jacket and helmet and fly down the river Beas in an inflatable raft.
 With options available for beginners and experienced rafters alike.
-White water rafting in Kullu will pump you up for the rest of your Himachal holiday
+White water rafting in Kullu will pump you up for the rest of your Himachal holiday.

 Ride through the Rohtang Pass which connects Kullu valley to the valleys of Lahaul and Spiti in Himachal Pradesh.
 The pass is open from June to October with July and August being the best times to visit as the temperature is milder and there is no snowfall blocking the road.
 Bikers especially will enjoy the thrill of this high altitude motorable road.
 However, you need a pass to travel down this road so be sure to plan your trip accordingly.

-McLeodganj in Dharamshala is a cultural hotspot you cannot miss.
-It is rich in the culture and traditions of neighbouring Tibet, thanks to Tibetan expats seeking refuge there.
+McLeod Ganj in Dharamshala is a cultural hotspot you cannot miss.
+It is rich in the culture and traditions of neighboring Tibet, thanks to Tibetan expats seeking refuge there.
 You will find all things Tibet here such as galleries, handicrafts, cafes and bakeries.
-Don’t forget to pay your respects at the renowned Tsuglagkhang Complex – a village in Mcleod Ganj; His Holiness, the Dalai Lama’s humble abode.
+Don’t forget to pay your respects at the renowned Tsuglagkhang Complex – a village in McLeod Ganj; His Holiness, the Dalai Lama’s humble abode.

-For a rather off the beaten track experience, deviate 12km away from Shimla to picturesque Mashobra where the courageous can camp in the wilderness, and the less inclined can simply gawk at its brilliance!
-There are forests, snowcapped peaks and enough natural beauty for fill a thousand photographs.
+For a rather off the beaten track experience, deviate 12 km away from Shimla to picturesque Mashobra where the courageous can camp in the wilderness, and the less inclined can simply gawk at its brilliance!
+There are forests, snow capped peaks and enough natural beauty for fill a thousand photographs.
 This will make your memories to your Himachal holidays even more lively!